 Rule #1: You must be playing an instrument, preferably a guitar

 Guys who hold a guitar can get away with almost anything.
 No, I didn’t say guys who play guitar – they just need to be holding one.
-These guys can tout crazy hair, extra tight jeans, and loose fitting jewelery and somehow it all looks acceptable.
-But their signature piece that they can flaunt with such debonairity, is the fedora.
+These guys can tout crazy hair, extra tight jeans, and loose fitting jewelry and somehow it all looks acceptable.
+But the signature piece that they can flaunt with such debonair, is the fedora.
+Also approved are pianos, accordions, and more.

 Rule #2: You must have some sort of facial hair

-Rule #3: You must have some ethnicity other than white
+Rule #3: You must be of some ethnicity other than white

 This might seem like an outlandish thing to say, but here it is.
 In America, white males get the “upper hand” or possible special advantages on a lot of things.
 Just look at our government: